IsuraManchanayake/json-cpp/readme.md

 ### void JsonDumper::dump(std::ostream &os, const Json *json, size_t indent_spaces)

 Writes the `Json *` to a C++ style output stream `ostream`.
 For example; `std::ostringstream`, `std::ofstream`, `std::cout`.

+## Limitations

+- No support for unicode strings
+- No exception handling.
+It just exits when the Json is invalid xD.
+It's a simple fix, but I'm done with this project.
+- Never tested for performance